abdullah75f/recipe_chatbot/README.md

 - `views.py` – Contains the main logic for the backend.
 - `data.metta` – Stores data in MeTTa format and functions for mining complex relationships and providing context to the AI.
 - `utils.py` – Handles integration between MeTTa and Python.

----

-Feel free to update the feature list or instructions to reflect any specific changes or enhancements in your project!